What is the Independent Sample T-Test?

 Does the standardized test score for math, reading, and writing differ between students who failed and students who passed the final exam?

-In SPSS, the independent samples t-test is found under Analyze > Compare Means > Independent Samples T Test…
+You can find the independent samples t-test in SPSS under Analyze > Compare Means > Independent Samples T Test…

 In the dialog box of the independent samples t-test, we select the variables with our standardized test scores as the three test variables; the grouping variable is the outcome of the final exam (pass = 1 vs. fail = 0).
-The groups need to be defined by clicking on the button Define Groups… and entering the values of the independent variable that distinguish the groups.
+You need to define the groups by clicking on the button Define Groups… and entering the values of the independent variable that distinguish the groups.

-The dialog box Options… allows us to define how missing cases shall be managed (either exclude them listwise or analysis by analysis).
-We can also define the width of the confidence interval that is used to test the difference of the mean scores in this independent samples t-test.
+The dialog box Options… allows you to define how to manage missing cases (either exclude them listwise or analysis by analysis).
+You can also define the width of the confidence interval used to test the difference in mean scores in this independent samples t-test.